It is a tool that is used to automate transformation of documents into desired formats.

 /** * \brief processing script is populated, load source, write target, deallocate source memory, caller has target file. * * Buffers pSourcePath & pProcessingScript, calls Delta, writes pTargetPath, * deallocates pSourceBuffer & pProcessingScriptBuffer, does not return pSourceBuffer. * * \param pSourcePath * \param pTargetPath * \param pProcessingScriptBuffer * \param pSizeSourceBuffer pointer to the size of the pSourceBuffer * \return FAILURE_OKAY on success else various FAILURE_* on error **/ int32_t Echo( char *pSourcePath, char *pTargetPath, uint8_t *pProcessingScriptBuffer, uint32_t *pSizeSourceBuffer );

-Inception can be deployed on a virtualized computer such as Docker.
+Inception can be deployed on a virtualized server such as Docker.

 Docker containers are easy to create, configure and use.